 Ongoing review and feedback are important for this plan to stay effective.
 Grey County will continue to collect feedback and implement changes that will enhance the accessibility of its services.
 Members of the public are encouraged to make comments on this plan and accessibility matters in general.

-Additionally, this plan will be reviewed by the Accessibility Coordinator annually and annual status reports will be provided to the Grey County Accessibility Advisory Committee and Grey County Council.
+Additionally, this plan will be reviewed by the Accessibility Coordinator annually and annual status reports will be presented for consideration to the Grey County Accessibility Advisory Committee and Grey County Council.

 Appendix A: Preventative and Emergency Maintenance of Accessible Elements in Public Spaces